apache/flink/docs/apis/web_client.md

 If the *“Show optimizer plan”* option is enabled (default), the *plan view* is display next, otherwise the job is directly submitted to the JobManager for execution.

-In case the jar's manifest file does not specify the program class, you can specify it before the argument list as:
+The web interface can also handle multiple Flink jobs within a single jar file.
+To use this feature, package all required class files of all jobs into a single jar and specify the entry classes for each job as comma-separated-values in *program-class* argument within the jar's manifest file.
+The job view displays each entry class and you can pick any of them to preview the plan and/or submit the job to the JobManager.
+In case the jar's manifest file does not specify any entry class, you can specify it before the argument list as:

 ```
 -c <assemblerClass> <programArgs...>
 ```

+Furthermore, for each entry class implementing ```ProgramDescription``` interface, the provided description is shown as tooltip for the job (see {% gh_link flink-examples/flink-java-examples/src/main/java/org/apache/flink/examples/java/wordcount/WordCountMeta.java  "WordCountMeta example" %}).

 ### Plan View